CorsixTH/CorsixTH/README.md

 ## More

-Our [wiki](https://github.com/CorsixTH/CorsixTH/wiki) is a good place to start, if you cant find what you are looking for feel free to contact us using one of the methods below.
+Our [wiki](https://github.com/CorsixTH/CorsixTH/wiki) is a good place to start, if you can't find what you are looking for feel free to contact us using one of the methods below.

 ## Contact